frenchy64/frenchy64.github.io/_posts/2018-04-07-gradual-macro.markdown

 Yes, but with the same drawbacks here: all typed bindings must be capable of generating contracts based on their types.
-We plan to experiment converting Typed Racket to use this approach and evaluating whether programs still type check.
+It would be interesting to try this approach in Typed Racket and see how programs still type check--or even how many _new_ programs can be written using macro exports.